-CSSP funds must be made available to assist with the costs for an educational transcript, credential evaluation or similar requirement needed to determine eligibility for the program for any applicant who is otherwise eligible for participation, as determined by the department, if funds are not reasonably available from another source for this purpose.
+CSSP funds will be made available to assist with the costs for an educational transcript, credential evaluation or similar requirement needed to determine eligibility for the program for any applicant who is otherwise eligible for participation, as determined by the department, if funds are not reasonably available from another source for this purpose.

 CSSP assistance must not exceed that which is necessary for the individual to participate in their plan.
 Any ISS resulting in totals for a participant for a state fiscal year cost (except for the cost of CSSP stipends and the cost of Childcare described in Section 6) projected to be greater than $10,000 for a full-time student and $5,000 for a less than full time student must be approved by the Director of the Bureau of Employment Services, the Commissioner, or the Deputy Commissioner.
 Full-time and less than full time student status is defined by the institution the person attends.

-CSSP pays only for the least expensive education or training program or support service provided that it is accessible for the participant and is of acceptable quality as determined by CSSP.
-Documented scholarship/financial aid packages offered and/or improved access to required courses, clinical placements or internships must be considered when determining the least expensive training option.

 Any documented and substantiated knowing and intentional misuse of funds, purchased goods, services, and/or knowingly and intentionally falsifying or misrepresenting CSSP eligibility information and/or need for training or support services by a participant will be grounds for termination from the program.

 CSSP participants are required to cooperate in providing information available to them for the purpose of investigation of Section 6.8.A.4 and CSSP quality or financial control audits.
 Failure to cooperate is grounds for termination from the program.